 Stoney Language For Beginners

-December 13, 2016 - The Circle of Courage Project, a collaboration of Parkland School Division and Paul First Nation, is proud to offer Stoney Language For Beginners, a FREE community course in which participants can learn to speak the Stoney language.
+February 27, 2017 - The Circle of Courage Project, a collaboration of Parkland School Division and Paul First Nation, is proud to present Stoney Language For Beginners, a FREE community course in which participants can learn to speak the Stoney language.
 After a successful first run in January and February, the Level 1 course will be on offer again this March.

 Ages: 14 and up (people of all backgrounds welcome)

 *Course dates and location have been updated since first posted.

 Note: A Level 2 course for those who have already completed Level 1 is planned for this May.
 Dates and times TBA.

 Stoney Language For Beginners is a great opportunity to bring Indigenous and non-Indigenous participants together to learn Stoney Language and culture (from which the Town of Stony Plain acquired its name) and to help carry forward the now-endangered language the Stoney people have used and passed down from time immemorial.
 Those who typically like taking second-language courses or learning about local history are sure to find something to enjoy here.

 “Stoney language and culture will be shared, appreciated and respected with the neighboring communities of Paul First Nation,” says Amy Quintal, Indigenous Education Project Manager for Paul First Nation and Parkland School Division and organizer of Stoney Language For Beginners.
 “This will foster a collective vision on the importance of the Stoney language and culture in our region.”